Skip to main content

 Products liability is the second most common testing area.
 MEE questions typically involve a defective product causing injury, and you need to analyze all three theories: manufacturing defect, design defect (risk-utility or consumer expectation test), and failure to warn.
 Know who qualifies as a proper defendant (manufacturer, retailer, distributor) and the role of strict liability versus negligence in products cases.

 Intentional torts (battery, assault, false imprisonment, intentional infliction of emotional distress) and defamation round out the subject.
-Defamation questions test the distinction between public and private figures, the fault standards, and available defenses like truth and privilege.
+Defamation questions test the distinction between public and private figures, the actual malice standard from New York Times v.
+Sullivan for public figures versus negligence for private plaintiffs, and available defenses like truth and privilege.
 Vicarious liability and respondeat superior often appear as secondary issues linking a defendant to another party's conduct.
+Joint and several liability, contribution, and indemnity among multiple tortfeasors are also common testing points.

 How to Approach a Torts Essay